 - Kimberly Weir, Chaplain and Executive Director, Florida Christian Center, Jacksonville, FL

 The peer group will meet regularly through online video conferencing and periodic face-to-face meetings throughout the next year and a half.
 Monica Wedlock Kilpatrick, Director of Connect Ministries, will serve as the peer group convener.

 “It is my sincere hope to glean from the collective wisdom of fellow servants who labor to provide help and hope to God’s people who are marginalized and disenfranchised.
 Specifically, I hope to learn of the best practices being considered or employed to empower needy people to take the reins and begin to solve their own problems,” states Elaine Sanford.
 “I am excited beyond measure at the cadre of knowledge and experience that I have already observed in this body.”

 In the Christian Church (Disciples of Christ), the ministries of health and social services have been core to our Disciples identity and faith.
-The National Benevolent Association (NBA) and Disciples Home Missions (DHM) collaborate to support a network of care providers.
+The National Benevolent Association (NBA) supports a network of care providers.
 For questions or more information, contact Rev. Monica Wedlock Kilpatrick.